 The global credit and financial markets have experienced extreme volatility and disruptions in the past.
 These disruptions can result in severely diminished liquidity and credit availability, increase in inflation, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
-There can be no assurance that further deterioration in credit and financial markets and confidence in economic conditions will not occur.
+There can be no assurance that deterioration in credit and financial markets and confidence in economic conditions will not occur.
 Our general business strategy may be adversely affected by any such economic downturn, volatile business environment, actual or anticipated bank failures, higher inflation, or continued unpredictable and unstable market conditions.
 If the current equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 Our portfolio of corporate and government bonds could also be adversely impacted.
 Failure to secure any necessary financing in a timely manner and on favorable terms could have a material adverse effect on our operations, growth strategy, financial performance and stock price and could require us to delay or abandon clinical development plans.
 In addition, there is a risk that one or more of our current service providers, manufacturers and other partners may not survive an economic downturn or rising inflation, which could directly affect our ability to attain our operating goals on schedule and on budget.

 Other international and geopolitical events could also have a serious adverse impact on our business.
-For instance, in February 2022, Russia initiated military action against Ukraine.
+For instance, in February 2022, Russia initiated military action against Ukraine and the two countries are now at war.
 In response, the United States and certain other countries imposed significant sanctions and trade actions against Russia and could impose further sanctions, trade restrictions, and other retaliatory actions.
-While we cannot predict the broader consequences, the conflict and retaliatory and counter-retaliatory actions could materially adversely affect global trade, currency exchange rates, inflation, regional economies, and the global economy, which in turn may increase our costs, disrupt our supply chain, impair our ability to raise or access additional capital when needed on acceptable terms, if at all, or otherwise adversely affect our business, financial condition, and results of operations.
+Additionally, in October 2023, Hamas initiated an attack against Israel, provoking a state of war and the risk of a larger conflict.
+Furthermore, following Hamas' attack on Israel, the Houthi movement, which controls parts of Yemen, launched a number of attacks on commercial marine vessels in the Red Sea.
+The Red Sea is an important maritime route for international trade and as such disruptions to these trade routes can have an impact on global supply chains.
+As a result of such disruptions, we may experience in the future extended lead times, delays in supplier deliveries, and increased freight costs.
+While we cannot predict the broader consequences, these conflicts and retaliatory and counter-retaliatory actions could materially adversely affect global trade, currency exchange rates, inflation, regional economies, and the global economy, which in turn may increase our costs, disrupt our supply chain, impair our ability to raise or access additional capital when needed on acceptable terms, if at all, or otherwise adversely affect our business, financial condition, and results of operations.